 In this section, certain gaps between the conditions found in practical real-life data and the theoretical assumptions are discussed.

-And it is shown that: the theoretical model proposed can handle the practical data, even when these ``imperfections'' are taken into account.
+And it is shown that: the theoretical model proposed can apply to the practical data, even when these ``imperfections'' are taken into account.

 There are two main ``imperfections'' that are usually found in practical POLSAR data with reference to the theoretical model.